ankrutik/notes/obsidian_vaults/ideas/permanent/Foliage.md

 # Foliage
-Tags: #art #watercolour/techniques
+Tags: #watercolour/techniques

+## General points

-Do not use green hues straight out of the tube, they do not look natural.
+- Do not use green hues straight out of the tube, they do not look natural.

-There needs to be a minimum of 3 hue variations.
+- There needs to be a minimum of 3 hue variations.
 Do not put too much contrast between the hues.
 Maintain harmony.

-Fan out when doing tree foliage.
+- Fan out when doing tree foliage.

-Wait for the paint to dry before applying above layers.
+- Wait for the paint to dry before applying above layers.

-Hold brush perpendicular to paper for strokes for details.
+- Hold brush perpendicular to paper for strokes for details.

-Very important to know when to stop.
+- Very important to know when to stop.
 Minimum strokes.

+## Observations from real life
+- The foliage on the tree can be thought of as a collection of "bunches of leaves".
+- All such bunches will be propped up by branches.
+- Note the direction of the growth of branches to get a rhythm or direction in the structure of the plant.
+- The darker old leaves and the shadow will fall on the lower side of such bunches.
+- Squint eyes to get the shape of the foliage.
+Your aim should be to capture the shape of the foliage rather than the colour.

+## Approach from most YouTubers
 Foliage is painted in 3 layers:
 	1. Base layer
 		- Use the lightest tone